Best Home Weight Bench – Adjustable Workout Benches Reviewed

 Criteria Used for Evaluation

-Also, let’s not kid ourselves when it comes to muscle building.
-We’ve all seen the perfectly chiseled athletes prancing in the gym, and have probably seen them use the weight bench more than once.
-The weight bench is a safe way to work with heavyweights, which is what you need if you want to have substantial muscle mass.
-So all in all, the weight bench is quite an effective tool that will definitely keep you in shape, in the safety of your own home!
+The weight bench is a safe way to work with heavyweights, which is what you need if you want to have solid muscle mass.
+So all in all, the weight bench is quite an effective tool that will keep you in shape, in the safety of your own home!

-Weight Rating: Weight lifting benches all carry a rating in accordance with the maximum amount of weight that they can handle.
-This max weight rating is a combination of your own bodyweight and the amount of weight that you are lifting.
+Weight Rating: Weight lifting benches all carry a rating by the maximum amount of weight that they can handle.
+This max weight rating is a combination of your body weight and the amount of weight that you are lifting.

 A 180-pound guy who can handle 70-pound dumbbells will have a max combined weight of 320 pounds.
-Obviously, he wants to increase the weight lifted, so he should be looking for a max weight allowance of at least 400 pounds.
+He wants to increase the weight lifted, so he should be looking for a max weight allowance of at least 400 pounds.

 Bench Height: You do not want a bench that is either too high or too low.
 A bench height that is too high will make it tricky until your feet are flat on the floor.

-This will prevent your ability to exert maximum power by having a solid base to push from.
+It will prevent your ability to exert maximum power by having a solid base to push from.
 The positioning will also prevent you from getting the ideal lower back positioning while doing exercises like the dumbbell bench press.
-On the other hand, if the bench is too low you will not be in the ideal position to perform overhead presses.
+On the other hand, if the bench is too low, you will not be in the ideal position to perform overhead presses.

-Bench Width: If the bench is too wide, it will limit your range of movement on a number of exercises.
-Your lats will be restricted, preventing you from being able to fully stretch them out when doing chest flys.
+Bench Width: If the bench is too wide, it will limit your range of movement on several exercises.
+Your lats will be restricted, preventing you from being able to stretch them out when doing chest flys fully.
 A wide bench will also impede movement on pressing movements when you are lying flat on the bench.
-As a result, you will not be able to lift as much weight and you will not get the ideal level of muscle stimulation.
+As a result, you will not be able to lift as much weight, and you will not get the ideal level of muscle stimulation.

 Let’s face it - weight benches are heavy, even the smallest ones.
-They will weight at least 60 pounds, which might not be that much for some people, but for beginners, it will be too much and they will struggle with putting the bench away.
-What happens when we talk about adjustable benches or even Olympic benches equipped with cages?
 Luckily, the benches usually have little built-in wheels that allow you to safely roll the machine away, without endangering yourself or flipping the whole thing over.
 The little wheels can be put away to help the machine remain stable.
-Also, many machines can be folded over or taken apart in a few easy steps, so you can store the machine in the closet if you want, but you will have enough room for it that’s for sure!
+Also, many benches can be folded over or taken apart in a few easy steps, so you can store them in the closet if you want, but you will have enough room for it that’s for sure!

 Expert Interviews & Opinions